Hitonoriol/Methan0l/modules/README.md

 ### Build individual modules

 ```
-cd modules && make module-name
+cd module && make
 ```

-Where `name` is the name of the folder which contains the module's sources.
+Where `module` is the name of the folder which contains the module's sources.

 ### Build all modules

 ```
-cd modules && make clean && make all
+make
 ```

 ### Use modules inside Methan0l